-Others segment primarily includes activities of the Bank's investment in its insurance subsidiary, SABB Takaful, its investment banking joint venture, HSBC Saudi Arabia, and equity investments.
+Others segment primarily includes activities of the Bank's investment its investment banking joint venture, HSBC Saudi Arabia, and equity investments.
 HSBC Saudi Arabia (HSBC SA) is a leading investment bank in the Kingdom and consistently tops key league tables, leveraging upon the strength of the SABB franchise in the Kingdom and the international capability of HSBC globally.

-(b) The risk governance structure;
+(b) The risk governance structure